AminaAzzmouri/skillfolio-backend/README.md

             -d '{"username":"you@example.com","password":"pass1234"}'

   -----------------------------------------------------------------------------------------------------------------------------------------------
-  If the registration succeeded, you should receive a JSON response with access and refresh tokens:
+  You’ll receive { "access": "...", "refresh": "..." }.
                 access → short-lived token for Authorization headers. refresh → longer-lived token you can use at /api/auth/refresh/.

-  These tokens must be included in the Authorization: Bearer <access_token> header when calling protected endpoints.
+   Use Authorization: Bearer <ACCESS_TOKEN> for protected endpoints.

   With the access token, you can call GET /api/certificates/, POST /api/certificates/ (for creation), and similar endpoints for projects and goals.
   Because the viewsets use OwnerScopedModelViewSet, each user sees only their own certificates/projects/goals.